Updated on June 9, 2022

 Getting back to reducing the CAC, we take into consideration the average selling price of services similar to ours and go the extra mile to provide our clients with the best price for quality in the industry.

 According to G2 crew, Sales.Rocks has the Highest Return on Investment (ROI) compared to our top 10 competitors in the industry.
-If you want to try it for free, you can create an account here, our V2 is live.
+If you want to try it, you can create an account here, our V2 is live.

 A word on our Marketing effort.

-Going full organic allows us to save on marketing cost and keep a healthy cash reserve.
+While there are other ways in which you can optimize your SaaS spend, going full organic allowed us to save on marketing costs and keep a healthy cash reserve.

 In doing so, we are able to give our clients a fair price for our solution.

-If CAC is total Costs of Marketing & Sales Activities divided by Number of Customers Acquired… our “cost” of marketing activities (such as Ads) is reduced to minimum.
+If CAC is total Costs of Marketing & Sales Activities divided by the Number of Customers Acquired… our “cost” of marketing activities (such as Ads) is reduced to a minimum.

 This allows us to transfer that “potential investment in Advertising” where it truly matters =in offering an affordable price for our clients by reducing the cost of customer acquisition.